International Academy of Sciences San Marino

-The association was dissolved at the end of 2020.
+Although the juristical association was officially dissolved at the end of 2020, the AIS is still active.

 History

 The AIS was founded on an initiative of scientists from various countries, such as Helmar Frank, Humphrey Tonkin, and Reinhard Selten.

 The Sammarinese government at first gave the academy broad moral support.
 When, however, the università degli studi was founded at San Marino in 1988, it gained priority over the AIS, which then concentrated on working abroad from San Marino.
 Conventions and summer schools were held in Bulgaria, Korea, the Czech Republic, Germany, France, Italy, Poland, Romania, Russia, Slovakia and Sweden.

 Structure

 The AIS was divided into the following four sectors: